Section 7: Child Protection Conferences

 Children's Social Care undertaking or commissioning a Pre Birth Assessment should ensure that the assessment is structured in such a way as to provide a comprehensive report to the Review Child Protection Conference.

 A written copy of the outline Child Protection Plan should be made available to parents and professionals within one working day.
+The conference record should be discussed with the parents by the Social Worker.
+The conference Chair may decide that confidential material should be excluded from the parent’s copy.

 The child should be given a copy of the Child Protection Plan written at a level appropriate to his or her age and understanding.

 Transfer Child Protection Conferences are required to be held within 15 working days of a child subject to a Child Protection Plan moving to live in North Yorkshire on a permanent basis.
-This is outlined in LSCB Procedures, Section 9.10 Cross Boundary Issues.
+This is outlined in NYSCB Procedures, Section 9.10 Cross Boundary Issues.

-It should be noted that an action from a Serious Case Review IN WHICH North Yorkshire took part was to reiterate that wherever a Transfer Child Protection Conference is held, a representative from the child's home authority should attend and all information gleaned from the authority to allow full information sharing.
+It should be noted that an action from a Serious Case Review in which North Yorkshire took part was to reiterate that wherever a Transfer Child Protection Conference is held, a representative from the child's home authority should attend and all information gleaned from the authority to allow full information sharing.